 Rest and relax.
-Don't hurry around doing last minute chores for the performance.
+Don't hurry around doing last-minute chores for the performance.
 Try to stay calm and focused.
 Eat well.
 Don't wear yourself out practicing or rehearsing.
-Go over your music in your head or warm up.
+Go over your music in your head, or warm up.
 Doing nothing is probably best.
-You may want to check on the room to see if it is set up correctly, check the temperature etc. Please do not put anything on the piano.
-Note: It is inappropriate to have any kind of music (live or recorded) before a public performance.
+You may want to check on the room to see if it is set up correctly, check the temperature, etc. Please do not put anything on the piano.
+Any music, live or recorded, is inappropriate before a public performance.